-1. Part 3.9.3 applies in New South Wales to the technical construction requirements for barriers to restrict access to swimming pools, subject to the walls of above ground pools, including inflatable pools, not being considered to be effective barriers.
+1. Part 3.9.3 applies in New South Wales to the technical construction requirements for barriers to restrict access to swimming pools, subject to out-of-ground pool walls and the walls of above ground pools, including inflatable pools, not being considered to be effective barriers.

-Note: The Swimming Pools Act 1992 and the Swimming Pools Regulation 2008, applicable to swimming pools with a depth of water of 300 mm or more, regulate the circumstances in which a barrier is required and prevail in the case of any inconsistency.
+Note: The Swimming Pools Act 1992 and the Swimming Pools Regulation 2008, applicable to swimming pools with a depth of water of more than 300 mm, regulate the circumstances in which a barrier is required and prevail in the case of any inconsistency.